joaobecker/logistic_regression_gender/README.md

-# Identifying Gender - Logistic Regression
+# Gender Identification - Logistic Regression

 ##### This project uses Logistic Regression to identify people's gender by using height and weight as feature.